-Virginia Dayflower

-be deposited in the herbaria at Virginia Tech and a duplicate set at Duke University, as a record of "what's here now."
+Virginia Dayflower be deposited in the herbaria at Virginia Tech and a duplicate set at Duke University, as a record of "what's here now."
 Gary found a stem of Virginia Dayflower, Commelina virginica, not seen often-the most common dayflower is the introduced Asiatic Dayflower, C. communis.

-Helen Hamilton

-Canoeing for Bryophytes

-It was warm on October 31 when John Bunch put his two canoes into the Nottoway, along with Adrienne Frank, Gary Driscole, and Helen Hamilton, the purpose being to view the thalloid liverwort Dumortiera.
+Helen Hamilton Canoeing for Bryophytes It was warm on October 31 when John Bunch put his two canoes into the Nottoway, along with Adrienne Frank, Gary Driscole, and Helen Hamilton, the purpose being to view the thalloid liverwort Dumortiera.
 John had collected and identified it earlier, but Helen had to go see this unusual plant in its natural habitat.
-Helen Hamilton

-correct word?) the

-canoes at a seepy bank where Dumortiera was plentiful, along with Fossombronia foveolata (a state record that John had collected earlier).
-We found Pallavicinica lyellii, another thalloid liverwort that

-is common in wet areas, and Fissidens

-grow in our area.
+That involved a paddle along the river bordered with baldcypress festooned with another liverwort, Porella pinnata.
+We parked (or is beached the correct word?) the canoes at a seepy bank where Dumortiera was plentiful, along with Fossombronia foveolata (a state record that John had collected earlier).
+We found Pallavicinica lyellii, another thalloid liverwort that is common in wet areas, and Fissidens bryoides that does not grow in our area.